About Terroir Talking

 Discovering the Priorat has taught me that when our lives are integrated with nature, we discover a more sentient rhythm and our values change.
 The Priorat has been an inspiration to me, so I wanted to share its story with the world.

-Ethos Priorat is a kind of an online book about the nature, spirit and wine of the region.
+Ethos Priorat is a coffee table book about the nature, spirit and wine of the region.
 Vivid photography and poetic prose convey a story that takes the viewer on a journey into the Priorat and explores all the elements that make a great wine: geology, climate, biodiversity, history, culture and, of the course, vineyards, viticulture and winemaking.
 And true to Terroir Talking’s values, it focuses on the relationship of the people to their vines.

 My hope is that through the story of the Priorat, people will realize how much there is to be discovered in a glass of wine.
 When I close my eyes and surrender to my senses it becomes a kind of meditation.
-When we can imagine the source of a wine, we get to escape daily life and explore other realms.
+Imagining the source of a wine provides an escape from daily life and an opportunity to explore other realms.

 Soon Ethos Priorat will become the coffee table book I had imagined.
 There is nothing like ink on paper to provide a portal into our imagination.
 If you sign up for Terroir Talking news you will be the first to know when the book is released.